Probe ordered into Jharkhand Shelter Home, after complaints of | Law-Order

 No arrests could be made so far in the case, the SSP said.

-Both the minor girls, aged about 17 years have levelled serious allegations of abuse and investigations are on as to how many children were abused, the SSP said, adding that the incident came to light after the Shelter Home In-charge had lodged a missing FIR about both the tribal girls with Telco Police Station on May 5.
+Both the minor girls, aged about 17 years have levelled serious allegations of abuse and investigations are on as to how many children were abused, the SSP said, adding that the incident came to light after the Shelter Home In- charge had lodged a missing FIR about both the tribal girls with Telco Police Station on June 5.

 Both the girls were traced by lady police officers from the Telco station but were not willing to return to the Shelter home and related harrowing tales of torture and abuse which was brought to the attention of senior police officials, he said.